johnptmcdonald/appointment_scheduler/README.md

 - all appointments must start and end on the hour or half hour
 - all appointments are exactly 30 minutes long # I kind of ignore this because users can only have a single appointment per day anyway
 - a user can only have 1 appointment on a calendar date

-## How to run

-clone this repo and run `npm i`.
-You can then start the server with `npm run start` and play with Postman or any other software that makes HTTP requests.

 ## Discussion